Wekiva River (Waccasassa River tributary)

+Wekiva Spring

+Wekiva Spring (29.2786°N 82.6564°W) is a second-magnitude spring in Levy County, Florida.
+The spring has two boils, with a discharge rate (measured June 30, 1997) of 26.28 cuft per second (16.82 e6USgal) per day.
+The water is discharged at a temperature of 22.9 °C. The pool is about 110 ft wide.
+An unnamed stream of about 70 ft in length carries the discharge from the pool to a juncture with Black Prong Creek, forming the Wekiva River.
+The spring is on private land in Levy County, Florida.
+The area is rural and sparsely inhabited, and the land surrounding the spring is pine forest.
+Water from the spring is shipped by tanker truck to a bottling plant in Ocala, Florida.

+History

 In 1877 Christopher Wingate and his wife Emma Wingate built the Gulf Hammock Hotel on land lying between the Wekiva and Little Wekiva Rivers.
 The hotel welcomed hunters, fishermen, and travelers from all over the world until 1905.
 One of the regular guests there was the American landscape painter Hermann Ottomar Herzog, who visited from about 1893 to 1905.
 Herzog painted over one hundred paintings in the Gulf Hammock area, including at least seven with the name "Wekiva" in the title.

-Beginning about 1908 many areas accessible via the Wekiva and Waccasassa River area were logged for cypress.
+Beginning c.
+1890, many areas accessible via the Wekiva and Waccasassa River area were logged for cypress.
 The trees were floated down to Burns Landing on the Waccasassa, then rafted downstream to the Gulf of Mexico and up the coast to a sawmill at Lukens, near Cedar Key, Florida.